 "My Alpha Beta Daily Peels can be used by everyone and are not dependent on skin type," explains Gross.
 "I created several strengths, based on frequency and number of acids, which allows our consumers to explore the best treatment for their skin, and includes Universal Formula, Extra Strength, Medi-Spa (a weekly treatment) as well as the Ultra Gentle Daily Peel for those who have sensitive skin or are just trying peels for the first time."

 Austin recommends trying glycolic acid.
 "I have been using it on my patients for decades and have found it to be the most effective.
 As the smallest of the AHA molecules, it is efficacious as well as hydrating.
 That's why I chose to incorporate it into my products.
 I've always felt it was a game changer in the skincare industry.
 Our glycolic pads allow you to gradually increase in strength until you reach results that run parallel to an in-office treatment."

 "These pads exfoliate, tone and brighten," says Wexler.
 "They are alcohol-free, which is good for sensitive skin.
-They contain lactic and glycolic acid with cucumber, gooseberry and licorice, giving global improvement in tone, fine lines, and pigmentation."
+They contain lactic and glycolic acid with cucumber, gooseberry, and licorice, giving a global improvement in tone, fine lines, and pigmentation."